Come Hither Looks: 3 Steps to a Sexy, Confident Look

-Almost every client I meet worries about not knowing how to make sexy faces or what exactly “bedroom eyes” are.
+Almost every client I meet worries about not knowing how to make sexy faces or what exactly “come hither looks” are.
 If that sounds familiar, you’re not alone.
-This post will break down come-hither looks—what they are, how to master them, and why men find them irresistible.
+This post will show you how to make bedroom eyes—what they are, how to master them, and why men find them irresistible.

 Why Expression is Important